-Be sure to look for pain, prolonged sensitivity to hot or cold, chewing tenderness, tooth discoloration and swelling.
-Many fearful patients are relieved to find out that root canals can be performed painlessly, efficiently (usually in 1 hours), and in one appointment.
+Common signs include pain, prolonged sensitivity to hot or cold, chewing tenderness, tooth discoloration and swelling.
+Many fearful patients are relieved to find out that root canals can be performed painlessly, efficiently (usually in 1 hour), and in one appointment.

 If you’re experiencing any of these concerns or think you might need a root canal, it’s important that you don’t delay.
 Oftentimes, the condition you’re experiencing will only deteriorate and get worse.